ray-project/ray/doc/source/serve/managing-java-deployments.md

 Java is one of the mainstream programming languages for production services.
 Ray Serve natively supports Java API for creating, updating, and managing deployments.
 You can create Ray Serve deployments using Java and call them via Python, or vice versa.

-This section should help you:
+This section helps you to:

 - create, query, update and configure Java deployments
 - configure resources of your Java deployments